Why life is hot: Results

-with $i,j\in \{E, EA, ED \}$.
-Here we have introduced the steady state current $J^{\rm s} := \sum_{i,j\ne i}\left(k_{ij}\,c^s_i - k_{ji}\,c^s_j \right)$ and we used the notation $\frac{\dd S^{\rm sys}}{\dd t}$ for the change in entropy that is not due to heat exchange.
-(The biochemical literature often follows Prigogine and uses notation $\frac{\dd_{\rm i} S(t)}{\dd t}$ for this quantity \cite{Prigogine2014}.
-The other part of the change in entropy, which is due to heat exchange, is called "entropy flow" in the literature on stochastic thermodynamics \cite{boeger2022kinetic, beard2008chemical}.)
-The steady state current in the cycle has the form

-i.e.~it is the product of the total concentration of molecules of the species $E$, $c^{\rm tot}_{\rm E}=(c^{\rm s}_E + c^{\rm s}_{EA} + c^{\rm s}_{ED})$, with a rate $k^{\rm s}$, which is determined by the reaction rates and the concentrations in the reservoirs.
-(We will return to $k^{\rm s}$ when we discuss the reason for $\KbyQ$ being so large, and we give a detailed expression in Eq.~{\eqref{eq:steadystaterate}}.)
+where $\ctot_\text{E}=(\cs_\text{E} + \cs_\text{ET} + \cs_\text{ED})$ is the total concentration of species $E$, and the rate $k^\text{s}$ is defined via the steady state current\footnote{The rate $k^\text{s}$ is determined by the individual reaction rates and the concentrations in the reservoirs.
+We will return to it in subsection \ref{sec:Current}, and we give a detailed expression in Eq.~{\eqref{eq:steadystaterate}}.
+For a justification of Eq.~\eqref{eq:heatfinal}, see sec.~\ref{sec:heatDiss}.}

-If the particle reservoirs are kept strictly at constant concentrations, then all of the produced entropy enters the heat bath, i.e. If the concentrations in the reservoirs were allowed to fluctuate, some of the entropy would enter the particle reservoirs and would not be detected in a calorimetry experiment.\footnote{For a discussion of this issue see reference~\cite{seifert2011stochastic}, and for an exhaustive analysis of the stochastic thermodynamics of chemical reaction networks with particle reservoirs see reference~\cite{rao2018conservation}.} As we are interested in estimating orders of magnitude, we focus on the idealized case of perfect chemiostatting, Eq.~(\ref{eq:heat}).
-We obtain for the rate of heat production in the cycle in Fig.~\ref{fig:network}